foundry-vtt-community/wiki.js/setup/hosting/Docker.md

 ```

 For more information about the available configuration options please see the [project README](https://github.com/felddy/foundryvtt-docker#readme).
 If you have any questions please feel free to contact me on the FoundryVTT discord: `@felddy`

+### Installation Guide for a Synology NAS ###

+We wrote a [full guide for setting up this Docker image on a Synology NAS](/setup/hosting/Synology).
+The guide also covers HTTPS configuration.

 ---